skatejs/skatejs/README.md

 ### Form Data

 The idea that built-in form elements don't publish their form-data when inside a shadow root is [being discussed](https://github.com/w3c/webcomponents/issues/187).

+In order to handle this, your custom form would need to gather all the form data associated with it and submit it along with its request.